Para-Bannai-Ito Polynomials: Conclusion

-To summarize, the para-Bannai-Ito polynomials have been introduced and characterized.
-They are obtained by a $q\to -1$ limit of the $q$-para-Racah polynomials, but also as a special truncation of the general Bannai-Ito and complementary Bannai-Ito polynomials.
+To summarize, the para-Bannai--Ito polynomials have been introduced and characterized.
+They are obtained by a $q\to -1$ limit of the $q$-para-Racah polynomials, but also as a special truncation of the general Bannai--Ito and complementary Bannai--Ito polynomials.
 Their explicit expressions in terms of hypergeometric series was derived as well as their recurrence relation and Dunkl-difference equation.
-It was shown that the para-Bannai-Ito polynomials are orthogonal on a finite bi-Bannai-Ito grid (linear quadri-lattice).
-The para-Bannai-Ito have a connection to the dual -1 Hahn polynomials (orthogonal on single Bannai-Ito grid or linear bi-lattice) and to the shifted Krawtchouk polynomials (orthogonal on a linear lattice).
+It was shown that the para-Bannai--Ito polynomials are orthogonal on a finite bi-Bannai--Ito grid (linear quadri-lattice).
+The para-Bannai--Ito have a connection to the dual $-1$ Hahn polynomials (orthogonal on single Bannai--Ito grid or linear bi-lattice) and to the shifted Krawtchouk polynomials (orthogonal on a linear lattice).

-The Jacobi matrix of the para-Bannai-Ito is an isospectral deformation of the persymmetric one when $\alpha=1/2$.
+The Jacobi matrix of the para-Bannai--Ito is an isospectral deformation of the persymmetric one when $\alpha=1/2$.
 Such matrices have been used in the design of spin chains with fractional revival.
-It would be of interest to examine if models based on the para-Bannai-Ito polynomials exhibit similar properties.
+It would be of interest to examine if models based on the para-Bannai--Ito polynomials exhibit similar properties.